Creating and handling Motion projects

 $xmlDescription = $axis.ProduceXml()

-You can modify this XML description to your needs and then import it again via the method ITcSmTreeItem::ConsumeXml() to parameterize your axis.
+You can adapt this XML description according to your needs and then import it again using the ITcSmTreeItem::ConsumeXml() method to parameterize your axis.

 ITcSmTreeItem axis = systemManager.LookupTreeItem("TINC^NC-Task^Axes^Axis 1");